'Samba de Amigo: Party Central' proves your favourite songs need maracas

 Luckily, you don’t have to look like an idiot alone.
 A number of co-op modes mean you can bring more players into the macarena-verse, competing for high scores on specific songs or teaming up for a number of co-op modes, which range from going head-to-head to avoid a humiliating, randomised penalty (how do you laugh like a dog?) to Love Checker: a mode where you have to hit every beat, pose and dance in-sync to determine compatibility.

-Although a price for Party Central is yet to be announced, these game modes, combined with solid tracklist, means Party Central looks set to offer plenty to keep players on the hook.
-There are precious few rhythm games on the Switch making use of the Joy-Cons, so it feels like an opportune moment for Sega to give Samba the Joy-Con treatment — and if it lets you dance around to ‘Livin’ On A Prayer’ with the furor of drunk uncles at a wedding?
+These game modes, combined with solid tracklist, means Party Central looks set to offer plenty to keep players on the hook.
+There are precious few rhythm games on the Switch making use of the Joy-Cons, so it feels like an opportune moment for Sega to give Samba its moment — and if it lets you dance around to ‘Livin’ On A Prayer’ with the furor of drunk uncles at a wedding?
 Even better, we say.

-Samba de Amigo: Party Central launches in summer 2023 for the Nintendo Switch.
+Samba de Amigo: Party Central launches on August 29 for the Nintendo Switch.
 You can check out the currently-announced songs here.